Product Requirements Document

 Assumptions:

-- AI agents capable of executing the alignment skill have file-read/write tools and reasonable context window for an governing artifacts (typically tens of files).
+- AI agents capable of executing the routing skill have file-read/write tools and a reasonable context window for governing artifacts (typically tens of files).

 - Packages can package markdown content for their runtime; the packaging mechanics vary but the source content is uniform.